Heresy: Methodism

 The Articles of Religion of the Methodist Churches teach that Pelagianism is a heresy.

 John Wesley, the founder of the Methodist tradition, harshly criticized antinomianism, considering it the "worst of all heresies".
 He taught that Christian believers are bound to follow the moral law for their sanctification.
 Methodist Christians thus teach the necessity of following the moral law as contained in the Ten Commandments, citing Jesus' teaching, "If ye love me, keep my commandments" (cf. Saint John 14:15).

 Islam

 Starting in medieval times, Muslims began to refer to heretics and those who antagonized Islam as zindiqs, the charge being punishable by death.

 Ottoman Sultan Selim the Grim regarded the Shia Qizilbash as heretics.
 Shiites, in general, have often been considered heretics by Sunni Muslims, especially in Indonesia, Saudi Arabia and Turkey.

 To Mughal Emperor Aurangzeb, Sikhs were heretics.

+Ahmadiyya is widely considered by both Sunnis and Shias alike to be heresy due to their belief in prophets after Muhammad.

+Despite not being considered Muslim, the Baháʼí Faith has been considered a heretical offshoot of Islam.

-In some modern day nations and regions, heresy remains an offense punishable by death.
-One example is the 1989 fatwa issued by the government of Iran, offering a substantial bounty for anyone who succeeds in the assassination of author Salman Rushdie, whose writings were declared as heretical.
-Moreover, the Baháʼí Faith is considered an Islamic heresy in Iran, with systematic persecution of Baháʼís.
+In 1989, Ruhollah Khomeini, supreme religious leader of Iran, issued a fatwa that declared the writing of Salman Rushdie to be heretical, and a bounty was issued for anyone who assassinated him.
+Heresy remains an offense punishable by death in some nations.
+The Baháʼí Faith is considered an Islamic heresy in Iran, with systematic persecution of Baháʼís.